How to use Data Driven Settings to Control Power BI Reports

 When looking at the report segment at the top of the article, the Commentary is a Power BI Card visualization.
 The Display Field is “Comment,” and A Visual Level Filter of Report = “Employee Audit” is added.

 Whenever the report selects the timeframe that has commentary, the visual will be populated with the text from the Commentary table.
 You can have many entries and filter by Report Name in order to drive different reports.
 Notes can also be used utilizing the same framework.

 Simply change the values in the database to change the values on the reports.

 Show Current Month by Default

-Using the formulas and set up above, you simply have a filter on the Page that states that the CurrentMonthYear column = “Y” as is pictured below.
+Using the formulas and setup above, you have a filter on the Page that states that the CurrentMonthYear column = “Y” as is pictured below.

 Final Report Sample

 The picture below shows the final report.
 As each month goes by, the Commentary will update, and the current month will be shown without any changes to the report.
 The architecture provides these values to all developers who use the source system and can also be a basis for ETL processes and administrative tasks in the back end.

 You can leverage your data model to add various administrative and operational data elements that you can use to drive your reporting solution.
 This can limit the number of changes you need to make to reports as time changes or provide a common source for information or settings that various developers will use to provide a more unified reporting solution within your organization.